Kabo is a quickly-growing Canadian Fresh Home-Delivered dog food brand who have followed the huge success of similar brands based south of the border.

 - Chicken Liver

-Chicken, Turkey, Lamb, and Beef are all high-quality meat ingredients that can provide a plentiful supply of protein and fat, which should be at the core of every dog’s diet.
+All of the meat and fish ingredients used by Kabo are high-quality additions that can provide a plentiful supply of animal-based protein and fat, which should be at the core of every dog’s diet.

 The use of organ meat, such as Liver, is also widespread among premium dog food brands.
-Organ meat can provide several vitamins and minerals that traditional meat cuts lack, as well as enhance a food’s flavor to make it more appealing to dogs.
+Organ meat such as Liver can provide act as dense sources of vitamins and minerals that traditional meat cuts lack, as well as enhance a food’s flavor to make it more appealing and palatable to dogs.

 Other Notable Ingredients

-Sweet Potatoes & Potatoes are a common addition to dog food.
+Sweet Potatoes & Potatoes are a common addition to dog food recipes throughout the industry.
 They are classed as starch ingredients, which means that they are very dense sources of carbohydrates.

 However, they can provide some additional nutrition beyond this carbohydrate content in the form of fiber and select vitamins and minerals.
 The key with starch ingredients is that the portion size is tightly controlled to ensure the overall proportion of carbohydrates is not excessive.

-Thankfully the portion size used in Kabo recipes is not particularly large.
+Thankfully the portion size used in Kabo recipes is not particularly large and so they only provide a modest proportion of carbohydrates.

 It is not clear whether Kabo uses White or Brown Rice in this recipe.
 Brown Rice is preferred to White Rice by many thanks to the additional micronutrients and fiber it can provide.

-Peas and Chickpeas are the most common plant-based ingredient used in premium and grain-free dog food.
+Peas, Lentils and Chickpeas are the most common plant-based ingredient used in premium and grain-free dog food and have taken the industry by storm over the last two decades.

-They have a very high proportion of protein for a plant-based ingredient, making them appealing to manufacturers who want to make their recipe appealing.
+They have a very high proportion of protein for a plant-based ingredient, making them appealing to manufacturers who want to make their recipe high-protein without splashing out on costly meat or fish ingredients.

-However, there are links between the use of Peas and other Legumes and increased risk of Canine Heart Disease.
+However, in recent years there have been some concerning links between the over reliance and usage of Peas and other Legumes in dog food recipes and increased risk of Canine Heart Disease.

-Thankfully the portion of Peas in Kabo recipes is not extreme, but we recommend reading more about this in our article Best Dog Foods Without Peas.
+Thankfully the portion of Peas and other Lentils in Kabo recipes is not extreme which likely means this risk is minimal, but regardless, we recommend reading more about this in our article Best Dog Foods Without Peas.

 Green Beans & Carrots are two vegetable ingredients that are not commonly found in dog food recipes.
 Most brands rarely venture outside of the usual suspects of legumes, grains, and starch ingredients.